 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Colona is worth considering.

-The percentage of adults in Colona with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.85% of adults in Colona have a bachelor's degree or advanced degree.
+The citizens of Colona are slightly less educated than the national average of 21.84% for the average city or town: 16.85% of adults in Colona have a bachelor's degree or advanced degree

 Colona is a somewhat ethnically-diverse city.
 The people who call Colona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colona residents report their race to be White, followed by Black or African-American.
 Colona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.95% of the city’s residents.
 Important ancestries of people in Colona include German, Irish, Italian, English, and European.